Except for the two applications that only run in Windows…

 Record live audio.

 Convert tapes and records into digital recordings or CDs.

-So, I have download a copy and installed it on my test machine in the basement (hardware requirements here).
-My test machine is a stripped out P4 2.4 GHz Windows XP box that I can isolate from the network and experiment with.
+So, I have downloaded a copy and installed it on my test machine in the basement (hardware requirements here).
+My test machine is a stripped-out P4 2.4 GHz Windows XP box that I can isolate from the network and experiment with.
 On that machine with a digigram VX-880 soundcard, Audacity did very well.
-I did not record multi track, but with 24 bit sound sampled at 48 KHz, the computer kept up nicely.
-The basic editing features are intuitive and easy to manipulate with mouse and keypad.
+I did not record multi-track, but with 24-bit sound sampled at 48 KHz, the computer kept up nicely.
+The basic editing features are intuitive and easy to manipulate with a mouse and keypad.